Can Dogs Eat Vegetables? – Itsaboutdog

 Flavonoids

-Flavonoids are a type of phytonutrient that possess some antiinflammatory effects and especially work for developing the health of the cell by preventing it from getting affected by oxidative damages; thus, it is beneficial for the canine.
+Flavonoids are a type of phytonutrient that possess some antiinflammatory effects and especially work for developing the health of the cell by preventing it from getting affected by oxidative damage; thus, it is beneficial for the canine.

 Carotenoids